Sazar24/react-starter/README.md

 This repository has  **basic** settings for building React application.
-It is designed for self use and propably gonna grow with time.
+It is designed for self use and probably gonna grow with time.
 #
 Build in settings:
 - React / ReactDOM